teymzz/Filemanager/README.md

    ```

    ###### textUpdate()
    This method is used to update the values of already existing keys in a text file.
-If the specified keys do not exist, keys will be added to separate lines
+If the specified keys do not exist, then, the keys along with their values will be added on new lines

    ```php
    $Filemanager->textUpdate($data, $upds, $separator);